mlsdpk/mlsdpk.github.io/_posts/2021-02-16-lvalues-and-rvalues.md

 ## Conclusion

 What if we want to modify the reference value or we still need to improve the performance of our application using references, it will be a problem for us until C++11 was introduced.
 These several issues are addressed by introducing new features such as **rvalue references** and **move semantics** in C++11, which makes our lives easier.
-We will closely look at and discuss more about these topics in future blog posts.
+We will closely look at and discuss more about these topics in the future blog posts.
 {: .text-justify}

 ## References